Komaricus/SmartFood/README.md

 # SmartFood
-Project of the "Web Service Smart Food"
+Project of the Web Service "Smart Food"